wp-plugins/amr-users/readme.txt

 You may also be interested in:
 *  amr-user-templates [a wordpress user admin screens plugin](http://wpusersplugin.com/related-plugins/amr-user-templates/).
 Simplify the  admin screens (dashboard boxes, screen options etc) of any new users (or reset existing) by role.
 *  amr-cron-manager [wordpress cron job management and tools plugin](http://wpusersplugin.com/related-plugins/amr-cron-manager/)
 *  amr-personalise [wordpress email and content personalisation plugin](http://wpusersplugin.com/related-plugins/personalise/)
 *  helpful add-ons [amr-users addons for integration with other plugins](http://wpusersplugin.com/related-plugins/amr-user-plugin-add-ons/)

 Note:If you have a extremely high user volume with high updates, a custom written, lean, mean solution may be more appropriate than this general solution.
 That said,  the plugin has cacheing of user data and wp transient cacheing of the html generated to minimise performance load of extracting data from multiple sources, particularly for those on small shared hosts.
 Set the cacheing side of the plugin up carefully considering your frequency of user updates OR rebuild the cache on request only.

 == Changelog ==
+= Version 3.8.1 =
+*  Change: Moved to submenu options some settings that were behind tabs on general screen.
+As requested by various folk to improve access to "find Fields" and "overview"
+*  Fix: very minor fix to delete option if value is empty rather than updating it - this was causing an update option failure result (non serious).
+*  Fix for ampersands in values - moved esc_attr to close to output to avoid impacting comparing filter values.
+(Note filtering with values with encoded ampersands in DB (eg in some wp fields like 'last name') will not work now due to wp default filters.
+See trac issue 11311.
+These fields should not be stored in db with escaped &, as the & is only 'special' with respect to output, html and urls.
+*  Fix: added some missing text domains

+= Version 3.8 =
+*   filtering is more 'tight' now - there was some fuzzy filtering becuase some fields had comma sepated multi value strings and some had comma space separated multi value strings.
+Plugin will detect and handle accordingly.
+It will also now deal better with filter on fields with numbers of varying lengths eg: 1,10,100
+*   bug fix when filtering on numeric fields of vaying lengths with possible multiple values per user (eg: if your codes were numeric and inconsistent lengths)
+*   small bug fix on date time displayed in cache status when no cache entries available.
+*   tidied up some spacing on cache settings page in chrome.
+*   Fix: if no field was chosen to add to default wp list, this gave a warning.
+Fixed.

 = Version 3.7.1 =
 *   added code to deal with sites who have not yet saved their timezone string and/or have a blank timezone string.
 Defaults to UTC.
 *   made multi site network admin detection better - avoid inadvertently thinking one is in network admin if there was a 'network' in the url! (duh)